All Episodes

 And Obama is worried about this.

-Obama's worried this stuff is all these, and now he's out there trying to blunt the news from the Panama Papers leak and shift the blame as far as the American public is concerned, to the corporate tax rate and what are being called corporate inversions.
+And now he's out there trying to blunt the news from the Panama Papers leak and shift the blame as far as the American public is concerned to the corporate tax rate and what are being called corporate inversions.

-You what a corporate inversion is, it's very it can be complicated.
+You know what a corporate inversion is?

-You have, let's say, a major U.S. company, the ABC widget company, and they don't like the 35% corporate tax rate.
+One of the simplest ways to explain it, you have, let's say, a major U.S. company, the ABC Widget Company, and they don't like the 35% corporate tax rate.

-So what they do, they sell, quote unquote, in quotes, they sell a majority of the company to a subsidiary in Europe, where there is a much lower tax rate, which then ends their requirement to pay the U.S. corporate tax rate.
+So what they do, they sell, quote unquote, in quotes, they sell a majority of the company to a subsidiary in Europe where there is a much lower tax rate, which then ends their requirement to pay the U.S. corporate tax rate.

 These corporations have asked that the 35% corporate tax rate be reduced.

-They have uh not been satisfied on that.
+They have not been satisfied on that.

-The U.S. corporate tax rate is the highest, it's in the top five highest corporate tax rates in the world.
+The U.S. corporate tax rate is the highest, it's in the top five, highest corporate tax rates in the world.

 And this is what Obama describes as an unintended consequence.

-They come out, they raise taxes, and they think everybody's just going to sit there and pay it.
+It's what the left, doesn't matter how many times they try it, they come out, they raise taxes, and they think everybody's just going to sit there and pay it.

-They devise A liberal tax plan is a tax plan rooted in punishment.
+They devise a liberal tax plan is a tax plan rooted in punishment.

 They raise taxes on the rich, thinking the rich are just going to sit there and pay it.